Types of Index MAs Moving Averages - SMA, EMA, LWMA & SMMA

 Stock Index SMMA Indicator is calculated by applying a smoothing factor of N, smoothing factor is composed of N smoothing for N price periods.

-The LWMA indicator reacts fastest to price data, followed by the EMA & then the SMA.
+LWMA trading indicator reacts fastest to price data, followed by the EMA & then the SMA.

-SMA, LWMA, EMA - Types of Stock Index Moving Averages - SMA, EMA & LWMA
+SMA, LWMA, EMA - Types of Index MAs - SMA, EMA & LWMA

-Day Trading Stock Index with Exponential and Simple Moving Averages
+Day Trading Index with Exponential and Simple Moving Averages

-The SMA & EMA Stock Index moving averages are the most commonly used Moving averages to trade Indices.
-Whereas the EMA Stock Index moving average has a more sophisticated method of calculation, its more popular than the SMA Stock Index moving average.
+The SMA & EMA Index moving averages are the most commonly used Moving averages to trade Indices.
+Whereas the EMA Index moving average has got a more sophisticated formula of calculation, its more popular than the SMA Index moving average.

-Simple Moving Average is the arithmetic mean of the closing prices in the price period based on the set time period where each time period is added and then it's divided by the number of time price periods chosen.
-If 10 is the price period used the price for the last ten Stock Indices price periods added up then it's divided by 10.
+Simple Moving Average is the arithmetic mean average of closing prices in the price period based on the set time period where each time period is added and then it's divided by the number of the price periods selected.
+If 10 is the price period used the price for the last ten Index price periods added up then it's divided by 10.

-SMA indicator is the result of a simple arithmetic average.
-Very simple and some Stock Indices traders tend to associate with the trend since it closely follows Stock Indices price action.
+SMA indicator is the result of a simple arithmetic mean average.
+Very simple and some Stock Index traders tend to associate with the trend since it closely follows Index price action.

 EMA on the other hand uses an acceleration factor & it's more responsive to the trend.

-The SMA Stock Index moving average is used in Stock Indices charts to analyze price action.
-If the price action in more than 3 or 4 time price periods the SMA then its an indication that long Stock Index trades should be closed immediately & the bullish momentum of the buy trade is waning.
+The SMA Index moving average is used in Index charts to analyze price action.
+If the price action in more than 3 or 4 time price periods the SMA then its an indication that long Index trades should be closed immediately & the bullish momentum of the buy trade is waning.

 The shorter the SMA price period the faster it is to respond to Indices price change.
-SMA indicator can be used to show direct information regarding the trend of the market & the strength by looking at its slope, steeper or more pronounced slope of the SMA is, stronger the trend.
+SMA indicator can be used to illustrate direct information regarding the trend of the market price & the momentum by looking at its slope, steeper or more pronounced slope of the SMA is, stronger the trend.

-The Exponential Moving Average is also used by many Stock Index traders in the same way but it reacts faster to the market moves and therefore it's more preferred by some Stock Indices traders.
+The Exponential Moving Average is also used by many Index traders in the same way but it reacts faster to the market moves and therefore it's more preferred by some Stock Index traders.

-The SMA & EMA can also be used to generate entry & exit points when Stock Indices trading.
-These Moving averages can also be combined with Fibonacci and ADX indicators to generate confirmation the signals generated by these moving averages.
+The SMA & EMA can also be used to generate entry & exit points when Index trading.
+These Moving averages can also be combined with Fibonacci and ADX indicators to generate confirmation the signals generated/derived by these moving averages.